Pravesh7296/CookPad/README.md

 - Update existing recipes with new information.
 - Delete recipes from the system.
 - View the number of likes received by each recipe.
-- Generate reports on recipe likes and popularity.
 - Log out from the admin account.